payeezy/payeezy_java_sdk/README.md

 		<version>1.0</version>
 	</dependency>

-Create your configuration file with one of the following
-	Run java -jar payeezy-java-client-1.0.jar
+2) Create your configuration file with one of the following Run java -jar payeezy-java-client-1.0.jar
 	Add file .payeezy.properties to your home directory with the correct properties in it

-Use PayeezyClientHelper provides different methods to integrate with different transactions seemlessly.
+PayeezyClientHelper provides different methods to integrate with different transactions seemlessly.
 The SDK is supplied with objects to build your transaction requests easily and pass to the appropriate functions defined in PayeezyClientHelper.

 You can use the alternative constructor PayeezyClientHelper(Properties properties) to pass the properties without the need of running the client to setup your payeezy configuration properties.